Companies which qualify as either small or medium sized can often obtain exemptions in the type and format of their annual statutory accounts

 Small Companies

-Small companies are those which have gross assets of less than £2.8 million.
+Small companies are classified as those which have gross assets of less than 3.26 Million (£2.8 million prior to 6 April 2008).
 Gross assets are defined as the total of the balance sheet assets before the deduction of any liabilities.

-The turnover limit for a small company is £5.6 million and during the year in question, the mean number of people employed by it must not exceed fifty.
+The turnover limit for a small company is currently £6.5 million (previously £5.6 million) during the year in question; the mean number of people employed by it must not exceed fifty.

-To be classed as small, the company must qualify on any two of the above three tests.
+To be classed as small, the company must qualify on any two of the above three tests in a given accounting period.

 Medium Sized Companies

-The criteria for medium sized companies is that the total for both fixed and current assets must not be in excess of £11.4 million, turnover less than £22.8 million and no more than two hundred and fifty staff.
+The criteria for medium sized companies are that the total for both fixed and current assets must not be in excess of £12.9 million (£11.4 million applicable before 6 April 2008), turnover less than £25.9 million (£22.8 million) and no more than two hundred and fifty staff.

 Again, a company can qualify as medium if the meets any two of these criteria.